Jayveeeee24/Jayveeeee24/README.md

-I'm a student, aspiring Software Engineer, has an addiction to coffee and lazy af.
+<p align = "center">I'm a student, aspiring Software Engineer, has an addiction to coffee and lazy af.</p>

 ## Field of Interests:
 * My interest are in various fields especially in the Science and Technology.